edjineer/BookNotes/Roy_CppMemory_2025.md

 * Low level standard facilities
 * Const or reference members and std::launder
   * Oddities on containers that have consts
+* Summary
+  * Separated allocation from construction
+  * Object is responsible fo both managing memory block and the objects stored in it

 #### 13. Writing Generic Containers with Implicit Memory Management

 Intro

-Why explicit memory management complicates our implementation
+* Why explicit memory management complicates our implementation

-Implicit memory management with a smart pointer
+* Implicit memory management with a smart pointer
+  * Change type of elements from T* to std::unique_ptr<T[]>
+  * Benefits:
+    * Deleting the array will be done implicitly now
+    * Smart pointer takes care of pointee as soon as its constructed
+    * Unique ptr is an RAII type that handles memory for us

-Consequences of this redesign
+* Consequences of this redesign

-Generalizing to ForwardList<T>
+  * Simplifies interface
+  * No speed costs
+  * It is exception safe
+  * Works well for vector, might be more complicated for forward_list due to domino effect
+    * Lots of effort to transfer ownership to smart pointer in forward_list

 #### 14. Writing Generic Containers  with Allocator Support